mixxxdj/manual/source/chapters/microphones.rst

    Using a microphone with an external mixer that has a built in USB audio interface

-To configure Mixxx for using a hardware mixer and a microphone:
+To configure Mixxx for using a hardware mixer for recording and/or broadcasting:

 #.
-Open :menuselection:`Options -> Preferences -> Sound Hardware`.
+Open :menuselection:`Preferences --> Sound Hardware`.
 #.
-In the :guilabel:`Output` tab, configure the :guilabel:`Deck 1-2` outputs
+In the :guilabel:`Output` tab, select the audio interface for the
-   (and :guilabel:`Deck 3-4` outputs if your audio interface and mixer support 4 decks).
-If you do not want to record or broadcast your mix, no further setup is required.
+   :guilabel:`Deck 1-2` outputs (and :guilabel:`Deck 3-4` outputs if your audio
+   interface and mixer support 4 decks).
 #.
 Click the :guilabel:`Input` tab.
 #.
-Configure the :guilabel:`Record/Broadcast` input to audio interface channels
+For the :guilabel:`Record/Broadcast` input, select the audio interface
-   connected to the mixer's record, booth, or auxiliary output.
+   connected to the mixer's output.
 For mixers with a built-in USB audio interface, refer to the mixer manufacturer's manual to find which channels of the mixer's audio interface send the record output.
+#.
+If you are using vinyl control, select the audio interface connected to the
+   turntables for the :guilabel:`Vinyl Control 1-4` inputs.
+#.
+Click the :guilabel:`Apply` button.
+#.
+Click the :guilabel:`OK` button.

 Do not configure anything for the :guilabel:`Microphone 1-4` inputs when using an external mixer.
+The microphone controls in Mixxx will not affect your microphones because the microphone is mixed by the external mixer.

 .. _microphones-dj-controllers: